vitalyzotov/gulp-requirejs/README.md

 gulp-requirejs-bundle will emit errors when you don't pass an options object and if the `baseUrl` or `out` properties are undefined.

-The requiere.js optimizer itself might also emit errors; unfortunately there's no way of catching them elegantly at the moment.
+gulp-requirejs-bundle will also emit errors from the require.js optimizer.

 ## Options